FreeCAD/FreeCAD-documentation/wiki/Path_Profile.md

 ## Properties

-\'\'\' *Note* \'\'\'   * Not all of these Properties are available in the Task Window Editor.
+***Note***   * Not all of these Properties are available in the Task Window Editor.
 Some are only accessible in the Data tab of the Properties View panel for this Operation.

 {{TitleProperty|Base}}